pixelzery/pixelzery.github.io/projects/_drafts/2018-09-22-answerbot-cs.md

 ## Page Ranking

-First of all, for each grouping, each page is ranked in terms of relevancy to the grouping.
+Now that we have the contents, for each grouping, each page is ranked in terms of relevancy to the grouping.
 This is, again, done with SpaCy’s semantic similarity calculation functionality, however this time, the _whole contents_ of each page are considered.

 Ranking metric (want to maximise) for a given page: